green-code-initiative/ecoCode-javascript/eslint-plugin/docs/rules/no-multiple-style-changes.md

 ## Rule Details

-This rule aims to batch multiple style changes at once.
+This rule aims to disallow batching multiple style changes at once.

 To limit the number of repaint/reflow, it is advised to batch style modifications by adding a class containing all style changes that will generate a unique reflow.

 ## Examples